mezzio/mezzio/doc/book/application.md

 # Applications

-In zend-expressive, you define a `Zend\Expressive\Application` instance and execute it.
-The `Application` instance is itself [middleware](https://github.com/zendframework/zend-stratigility/blob/master/doc/book/middleware.md) that composes:
+In mezzio, you define a `Mezzio\Application` instance and execute it.
+The `Application` instance is itself [middleware](https://github.com/laminas/laminas-stratigility/blob/master/doc/book/middleware.md) that composes:

 - a [router](router/intro.md), for dynamically routing requests to middleware.